victorbenichoux/ticktock/docs/using_clocks.md

     time.sleep(1)
 ```

+???+ tip "Naming"
+    By default the name of the clock with a context manager is the filename and line numbers, but you can also provide a name to the context manager:

+    ```python
+    with ticktock(name="some name"):
+        pass
+    ```

 ### Function decorator

 `ticktock` doubles as a decorator that tracks the timing of each call to a function: